For years, the consumption of rice during diabetes has been a topic of hot debate in the medical field. This is also the area of intensive research.

 Both of them have a tough fight.
 After having an insightful analysis of the glycemic index of basmati and red rice, we can decide how beneficial can these varieties prove for diabetes.

-To give you instant synopsis, GI of Basmati rice is estimated to be 50.
+To give you instant synopsis, the Glycemic Index of Basmati rice is estimated to be 50

 Basmati rice is one of the good siblings of white rice blessed with the goodness of nature.
 If you have an active social presence, you must have come across Instagram posts or Facebook ads saying that basmati rice is better.